Seaside guide- the best beaches in Essex

 Where to park Parking is available in Old Leigh town.

 Why visit Take your pick of the charming cockle sheds to taste some fresh seafood.

 Beach Guide For the quieter side of Clacton, Martello Bay is a child-friendly sand and shingle beach with good facilities.
 West Beach is more lively and closer to the pier which is packed with rides and amusements.
 Clacton also offers a large shopping village, two theatres and stunning gardens around the promenade.

 Where to park You can park for free for one hour along the promenade.

-Why visit The Clacton Air Show is a must-see event and takes place on Thursday, August 25 and Friday, August 26 this year.
+Why visit The Clacton Air Show is a must-see event.

 Frinton on Sea